-The target populations were 10-year-old students, 14-year-old students, and students in the final year of secondary school.
+The target populations were 14-year-old students and students in the final year of secondary school.

 Participating education systems

-Finland, Germany (FRG), Ireland, Israel, Italy, Netherlands, New Zealand, Sweden, and United States.
+Belgium (French), Chile, Finland, Germany (FRG), Hungary, Israel, Italy, Netherlands, Sweden, and Thailand.

 Bloom, B.S.
 (1969).
 Cross-national study of educational attainment: Stage I of the I.E.A. investigation in six subject areas (Vols.
 1–2).
 Washington, DC: Office of Education (DHEW).